SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 <br>

-After saving, your project dashboard will display the "amount" information in the project cards instead of the "Project End Date"
+After saving, your project dashboard will display the "amount" information in the project cards instead of the "Project End Date".

 <br>
 <a id="section3"></a>